nqkhanh2002/Classify-Traffic-Signs-Using-Deep-Learning-for-Self-Driving-Cars/README.md

+## About The Project
-In this hands-on project, we will train deep learning models known as Convolutional Neural Networks (CNNs) to classify 43 traffic sign images.
+In this hands-on project, I will train deep learning models known as Convolutional Neural Networks (CNNs) to classify 43 traffic sign images.
 This project could be practically applied to self-driving cars.
-In this hands-on project we will go through the following tasks:
+In this hands-on project I will go through the following tasks:
 * (1) Import libraries and datasets
 * (2) Images visualization
 * (3) Convert images to gray-scale and perform normalization
 * (4) Build deep learning model
 * (5) Compile and train deep learning model
 * (6) Assess trained model performance
+##  Dataset
-- In this case study, we want to classify images of traffic signs using deep Convolutional Neural Networks (CNNs).
+I want to classify images of traffic signs using deep Convolutional Neural Networks (CNNs).
 - The dataset consists of 43 different classes of images.
 - Classes are as listed below:
   - 0 = Speed limit (20km/h)